nithinlycanz/nithinlycanz/README.md

 - [ ] Improve images
 - [ ] Delete unused code

+Basic for using my code is given here

 Step 1
         go to main index.js and run it